massich/surveytool/README.md

     |- scratch/              # temporary files that can be safely deleted or lost
     |- src/                  # any programmatic code
     |
+    |- third-party/          # GIT submodules pointing to needed libraries.
+The
+    |                        # libaries are placed in this manner so that they can
+    |                        # be installed from here if they are not present at
+    |                        # PyPI (because they are experimental, they are some
+    |                        # snippets of other code etc..)
+    |
     |- requirements.txt      # list of the required packages (see virtualenv)
     |
     |- LICENSE.md